drscotthawley/drscotthawley.github.io/_posts/2017-2-6-Machine-Learning-Reference-List.md

     * Great List of references; <https://handong1587.github.io/deep_learning/2015/10/09/rnn-and-lstm.html>
 * in TensorFlow: <https://www.tensorflow.org/versions/r0.8/tutorials/recurrent/index.html>
 * Theano tutorial:  <http://deeplearning.net/tutorial/rnnslu.html>
+* Batch Normalization for: <https://arxiv.org/abs/1510.01378>: "applying batch normalization to the hidden-to-hidden transitions of our RNNs doesn't help the training procedure.
+We also show that when applied to the input-to-hidden transitions, batch normalization can lead to a faster convergence of the training criterion but doesn't seem to improve the generalization performance"

 *Traditional RNNs suffer from vanishing/exploding gradient.
 Hence LSTM & others...*